 Educational films on a wide range of topics, including literary works.
 Includes options to view films in short segments and read transcripts.

-This list shows academic journals in the discipline of Literature and Writing.
 Click on "Full-Text Access" under each title to discover how to access journals via databases and in print.

 Search for English Literature textbooks by course number via this list of textbooks on reserve.
 Also search by title in the Library's catalog.
 Request textbooks at the Circulation Desk.
 Use these books for up to two hours in the Library.
 Call numbers are designated by course number, e.g. EGL 102